josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/👾_the_digital_torture_chamber.md

 - Controlled routing paths that make simple behaviour look suspicious.

 Critically: the individual behaves normally.

 It is the **environment that lies**.

 Downstream systems interpret these lies as truth because they have no competing evidentiary base.

 Automated inference engines rarely consider the possibility of sabotage; they assume the human is noisy, not the metadata.

 Thus, the person is trapped inside a feedback loop:

 **Contaminated signal → Misclassification → Surveillance escalation → More data collection → More misclassification.**

 No action the person takes meaningfully intervenes in this loop.

-And this lack of agency is the defining quality of the chamber.
+This lack of agency is the defining quality of the chamber.

 ---